Integralist/integralist.co.uk/content/posts/dev-environments-within-docker-containers.md

 After that we copy our `requirements.txt` file into the image and install the packages specified inside that file.
 We also add in our `.vim` directory and `.vimrc` file to the image.

+> [!NOTE]
-> Note: the Makefile has a command for copying `.vim/.vimrc` into the current project directory, as `docker build` has a specific context environment that is effectively the location of the Dockerfile
+> the Makefile has a command for copying `.vim/.vimrc` into the current project directory, as `docker build` has a specific context environment that is effectively the location of the Dockerfile

 Next we have the Makefile: